Skip to main content

 1. Advanced Usage of Piping and Variables

 Runme swiftly allows for complex piping and usage of variables across cells.
-Here is an example using Git:
+Here is an example using Git with $__ (reference the previous execution result):

 • List Git Branches Matching a Pattern: